 How do we get connected?

-of Youth and Family Ministry in the NALC
+The Cornerstones of Youth and Family Ministry in the NALC

 Unfortunately, issues of sexual misconduct happen far too often in American churches.

 Church Mutual, the largest congregational insurance provider, received about 100 sexual misconduct claims in 2007.
 By 2014, Church Mutual received an average of five sexual misconduct claims per week from customer congregations.
 That is over 200 claims a year from just one insurance company, more than double the number of claims in 2007.
 And that number continues to increase.

 Safeguarding children and youth in a church setting is a real issue that needs direct and specific attention.

 Most states have laws on the books that churches are required to follow, and most insurance carriers have specific recommendations when it comes to safeguarding children and youth.